sileshn/SlackwareWSL2/README.md

 >Slackware.exe config --default-user <username>
 ```

 The next step involves changing the default mirror to your liking.
 This is achieved by editing the `/etc/slackpkg/mirrors` file.
-SlackwareWSL uses the default mirror provided by Slackware `(http:\\slackware.osuosl.org\slackware64-15.0\)`.
+SlackwareWSL2 uses the default mirror provided by Slackware `(http:\\slackware.osuosl.org\slackware64-15.0\)`.
 You can find a list of Slackware mirrors [here](https://mirrors.slackware.com/mirrorlist/).
-SlackwareWSL also provides a script to list the top 10 fastest slackware mirrors.
+SlackwareWSL2 also provides a script to list the top 10 fastest slackware mirrors.
 You can run the script with the following command.
 ```dos
 slack_mirrortest
 ```